The Procedure

 MSP vasectomy using the 'no-scalpel' technique

-No-Needle, No-Scalpel Technique - vasectomy
+No-Needle, No-Scalpel Vasectomy

 No-Needle, No-Scalpel Technique - Private vasectomy